 Modern-day Gmünd, which incorporates the town’s historic center, appears to be the far more prosperous part of town.
 On my visit on a hot Saturday afternoon in August, the restaurants and ice-cream parlors along the main square were doing a booming trade.

 Central České Velenice, by contrast, just a couple of kilometers away, was nearly empty.
 To be fair, this was always an underdeveloped part of Gmünd, even back in the day.
-Judging by the signs out front, most of the shops here cater to various border-town vices like gambling, prostitution, and garden gnomes.
+Judging by the signs out front, most of the shops here cater to various border-town vices like gambling, prostitution and garden gnomes.
 Most prices are denominated in euros (not crowns) and the parking lots are sprinkled with Austrian plates.
-It’s clear who’s doing the selling and who’s doing the buying.
+It’s pretty clear who’s doing the selling and who’s doing the buying.

 I’ve never actually seen a town filled with so many grandiose brothels, but even these appear to be falling on hard times (scroll down beyond the map for more photos).

 I was a little let down by the visit.
 I’m not sure what I was expecting, but I suppose I was hoping that something of the European Union good-neighbor ideal (whatever that means) might have made more of an impression by now, and that commerce and living standards would be more balanced.